 On the Tendulkar trail

-The anticipation around Sachin Tendulkar emerging from the pavilion, and his walk from the boundary to the centre is almost surreal.
-To hear a passionate crowd chant his name, to be topped by an enormous roar when he emerges onto the field, is electrifying.
-To experience this at its most fervent you have to be sitting in the Wankhede Stadium when 40,000 boisterous voices reach a crescendo in anticipation of their favourite.
-There is no sense of loyalty towards a player like there is in Mumbai for Tendulkar (though ironically it is where he was booed by the crowd in 2006 during a Test against England).
+The anticipation around Sachin Tendulkar emerging from the pavilion, and his walk from the boundary to the centre was almost surreal.
+To hear a passionate crowd chant his name, to be topped by an enormous roar when he emerges onto the field, was electrifying.
+To experience this at its most fervent you had to have to be sitting in the Wankhede Stadium when 40,000 boisterous voices reached a crescendo in anticipation of their favourite.
+There was no sense of loyalty towards a player like there was in Mumbai for Tendulkar (though ironically it is where he was booed by the crowd in 2006 during a Test against England).

 Tendulkar is synonymous with Mumbai, his legend firmly entrenched in the fabric of the metropolis.
 A number of maidans spring to mind and with each is attached a memory - vivid or vague, depending on whether you saw it live or read about in or heard about it over a drink with a group of cricket fanatics - of Tendulkar's fascinating journey.